 The weakness shown by our court system does not reflect the expectations of the general public.
 The focus on the individual is overriding the concerns and safety of the masses.

 We cannot live in a world where the individual rules.
 We live in a democracy which is designed to represent the majority.
 This is not happening.

-Yesterday’s story of a grade one student refusing to wear the prescribed school uniform and causing the establishment to bow to her wishes is another example of our system being constantly eroded by individual wishes and not the benefit of the entire community.
+A recent story of a Year 1 student refusing to wear the prescribed school uniform and causing the establishment to bow to her wishes is another example of our system being constantly eroded by individual wishes and not the benefit of the entire community.
 The school has a uniform policy.
 Parents know this when they enrol.
 If you don’t want to abide by those rules, chose another school.
 This now means the school has no right to enforce a uniform policy – it will be always open to challenge.
-And for what?
+For what?
 So one kid can wear long pants!